nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

   ATTENTION: The Central Server IP address or DNS name that Security Servers will use to connect to the server must be added to the certificate owner’s Distinguished Name (subjectDN) or alternative name forms (subjectAltName) list (reference data: 1.8).

   The certificate owner’s Distinguished Name must be entered in the format: `/CN=server.domain.tld` All IP addresses and domain names in use must be entered as alternative names in the format: `IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld`

+- Identification of the TLS certificate that is used for securing the HTTPS access point used for global configuration distribution (reference data: 1.7; 1.11).
+The name and IP addresses detected from the operating system are suggested as default values.

+  The certificate owner’s Distinguished Name must be entered in the format: `/CN=server.domain.tld`.
+  All IP addresses and domain names in use must be entered as alternative names in the format: `IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld`

 ### 2.8 Installing the Support for Hardware Tokens